Oregon BPS vs. Washington Clean Buildings Standard: How They Compare

 If you own commercial property in both Oregon and Washington:

-- Determine the applicable compliance regime per building — Oregon BPS or Washington CBPS
+- Determine the applicable compliance regime per building — Oregon BPS under ORS 330-300 or Washington CBPS under RCW 19.27A

-- Apply for incentives in each state’s program separately — They are not interchangeable
+- Apply for incentives in each state’s program separately — They operate independently with different funding, rates, and cycles

 Why Oregon Picked Its Specific Approach

-Washington made different choices, partly because the state’s commercial building stock has different characteristics and partly because the Washington Legislature moved faster on the program design.
-Both approaches have defenders.
-Both produce compliance.
+Washington made different choices, partly because the state’s commercial building stock has different characteristics and partly because the Washington Legislature moved faster on program design.
+Both approaches have defenders and both produce compliance.

 Bottom Line for Pacific Northwest Owners